Tomaserra/BioInformatics-Final-Project/README.md

-## Important Note of model Computational Efficiency
+## Important Note of Model Computational Efficiency

 This analysis involves fitting **485,577 linear models** (one per CpG site), which is computationally intensive.